NAME

 creates a FITS image file B, with NAXIS= 2, NAXIS1= 10, NAXIS2= 5.
 The image

-in B is a section (x from 5 to 14 (inclusive), y from 0 to 4) from the
+in B is a section (x from 5 to 14 (inclusive of endpoints), y from 0 to 4) from the

 extension a1 in A. Generally, a FITS imagefile can be referenced as: